 Key stakeholders workshop

 We hosted a workshop for current licence holders and other key stakeholders on 23rd July at Barwon Heads.
 A Summary Report from that workshop is provided on this webpage as a PDF document for download.

 From mid-July until early August, we sought community feedback through an on-line survey.
-A total of 26 people responded, and a summary of that feedback will be made available here shortly.
+A total of 26 people responded, and a summary of that feedback is downloadable as a pdf from this webpage.